Last updated on July 30th, 2018 at 02:45 pm

-The last step is often the most difficult one.
+The last step is often the most difficult one though.

-The questions will target mostly your background, various work-related situations you experienced in the past, projects you worked on, and your soft skills.
+Their questions will target mostly your professional background, various work-related situations you experienced in the past, projects you worked on, and your soft skills.

 Typically you will compete with a few shortlisted applicants in a final interview–the rest has already been screened out, sent home, eliminated…